a-flyleaf/omori/_meta/2023-07-10_hikikomori1.md

 - love that Aubrey and Kel's initial impressions swap their respective emotions; Aubrey's happy to see you and Kel's mad about the cards
 	- side note, they also immediately flip back; Kel's happy about his pet rock, Aubrey's like ">:( he took my toy"
 	- oh yeah duh, they also both start with skills with the emotion flip too; Aubrey's Pep Talk, Kel's Annoy
-		- later note: take this with $amount of salt since Hero doesn't have emotion-related skills Period.
+		- later note: take this with $amount of salt since Hero doesn't have emotion-giving skills Period.<sup id="1-main">[[1]](#1)
 - sure is an eye-plant in an inaccessible corner. also *huh,* that's a <em class="omo">blender</em> not a trophy??

 <img src="https://cdn.discordapp.com/attachments/483318565022203904/1128001932267618415/image.png" alt="Screenshot of the flavor text of one item in the Neighbor’s Room.
 “A blender.”" title="Screenshot of the flavor text of one item in the Neighbor’s Room.
 “A blender.”" class="mg">

 - Plantegg: <q>Makes a weird noise when you punch it.</q> $20 on Sunny knowing this thanks to Kel, and also why <em class="omo">would</em> it do that
 - Hector: <q>Can talk, but is very shy.
 He is a good friend.</q> ohh. ohh, huh, Hector ~= Sunny??
 - Hero is straightforward wrt both charm (Spatula) and skill (Cook).
-Bro Makes Food that's it that's his schtick; he also doesn't have as much unique dialogue right off the bat (like, I think I missed Kel talking about Hector the first time)
+Bro Makes Food that's it that's his schtick; he also doesn't have as much unique dialogue right off the bat (like, I think I missed Kel talking about Hector the first time, but Hero has nothing new to say between the scene dialogue and advancing the story)
 	- on the other hand, Hero's the one you talk to to *get* the party together, and he's the one who stops you from returning to White Space immediately after
 	- also his sprite for card-playing is ever so Slightly off-model (hair spike). noticing the real details